 Sample size and selection of pens is designed to ensure representative data of the feedlot.
 The number of trucks, animals or pens to be assessed during an audit is based on what is available to assess the day of the audit and the size of the yard.
 The goal is to balance sample size and selection with what can be practically and efficiently assessed to ensure representative data for that yard.
 Attempts should be made to schedule the audit day so that livestock trucking and active cattle handling in the processing/treatment barn can be observed.
 If up to 4 livestock trucks can be observed for shipping and receiving, observe 4 trucks each for loading and unloading.
 If there is only 1 truck available for assessment, then observe that truck and record that no other trucks were available to observe during the audit.
-If there are more than 4 trucks available to observe, while ensuring the rest of the audit can be completed in a timely manner.
+If there are more than 4 trucks available to observe for either shipping or receiving, then select trucks conveniently based on what is most time efficient overall to observe, while ensuring the rest of the audit can be completed in a timely manner.
 When observing animals in the processing and treatment barns, time the audit of cattle handling when the feedlot is working animals through the handling facility.
-If the feedlot will work cattle through the chute for less than 1 hour that day, observe all of those animals at that time.
+If the feedlot will be working cattle through the chute for less than 1 hour that day, observe all of those animals at that time.
 If the feedlot will work cattle through the handling facilities for more than 1 hour, then select a time to observe cattle handling that allows at least 1 hour of cattle handling through the chute to be observed while managing time overall to assess all other parts of the audit in a time efficient manner.